turgu1/esp32-scheme-vm/README.md

       $ git clone https://github.com/turgu1/esp32-scheme-vm.git
     ```

-3. Compile the host version of the compiler, picobit-vm and hex2bin programs.
+3. Compile the workstation version of the compiler, picobit-vm and hex2bin
+   programs.

    * Do the following commands in a terminal screen: